When a Free Spirit Met Fire

 There was a time, not too long ago, when I saw myself as a free spirit.
 And every so often, the people in my life would voice their agreement.

-This is what sparked the commitment that I made to myself just over a year ago; I promised that after graduation, I would take as much time as I needed to travel far away and exist without any obligations.
+This is what sparked the commitment that I made to myself just over a year ago; I promised that after college, I would take as much time as I needed to travel far away and exist without any obligations.
 The free spirit that I still felt within me was completely and utterly tantalized by this idea.

 And I kept my promise.

 Here I am exactly one month after my great exit, reflecting on the reality of my current situation.
 Granted, I never crafted a concrete list of expectations for how traveling like this would make me feel.
-But I do think that I romanticized my inner free spirit a bit too much.
+But I do think that I romanticized this inner free spirit a bit too much.

 It is true that right now, I have the most control over my own life than ever before.
 I can pretty much do whatever I want, within reason.
 But instead of embracing the bliss and magic and power of my free schedule, I’ve been feeling stuck, and on some days, slightly empty.

-Even though I am personally “free” — from obligations, work, long-term employment — I will never be truly free until we are all free.
+Even though I am personally free — from obligations, work, long-term employment — I will never be truly free until we are all free.
 Never before have I related to the following quote more than I do in this moment:

 “If you have come here to help me you are wasting your time, but if you have come because your liberation is bound up with mine, then let us work together.”

-Lilla Watson
+— Lilla Watson

 Ironically, with this revelation, I feel more free than I have felt since I left.